veo-labs/openveo-portal/docs/developers/end-to-end-tests.md

 }
 ```

-You will also need to configure your server by edit options relative to end-to-end-test.
-You need a **confTest.json** to typically set your test options like **publicFilter** .
+You will also need to configure your server by editing options relative to end-to-end tests.
+You need a **confTest.json** to typically set your test options like **publicFilter**.

 **~/.openveo/core/confTest.json**